Dharana23/Linear-Regression/Datasets/README.md

+# Dataset
-# Datasets used in creating model
+Daatset used in creating machine learning model